1993–94 AEK Athens F.C. season: Overview

-The supporters of AEK Athens were living historic moments, as the club won the Greek championship for the third consecutive season.
-In the summer of 1993, the administration of Karras-Melissanidis, in collaboration with the coach, Dušan Bajević, decided to make a small renewal in the roster, even though the team won the championship of the previous season.
-So the older "veterans" Minou, Vasilopoulos, Karagiozopoulos, Papaioannou and Georgiadis left the club and the younger and talented Kasapis, Borbokis, Vlachos and Vasilis Karagiannis came in, while it was also decided that the "young" Atmatsidis, Tsiartas and Kopitsis, that were acquired in the previous season, would have a more active role within the team.
+In the summer of 1993, the administration of Karras-Melissanidis, in collaboration with the manager, Dušan Bajević, decided to make a renewal in the roster, despite having won the championship of the previous season.
+Thus the older Minou, Vasilopoulos, Karagiozopoulos, Papaioannou and Georgiadis left the club and the younger Kasapis, Borbokis, Vlachos and Vasilis Karagiannis came in, while it was also decided that Atmatsidis, Tsiartas and Kopitsis, that were signed during the previous season, would have a more active role within the team.

-Bajević presented for yet another year a very strong team and AEK conquered the championship easilier than the previous season, while the team was establishing itself as one of the most important teams in Greek football.
-The important victories were against Panathinaikos with 1–2 away and 2–0 at home, while the biggest victory in terms of score was against Apollon Athens with 4–0.
+Bajević presented for yet another year a strong team that won the championship for third consecutive time, easilier than the previous season which they were established as one of the most important teams in Greek football.
+Amongst the important victories of the season were those against Panathinaikos at both home and away, while the highest-scoring victory was against Apollon Athens with 4–0.
 The title was mathematically sealed after the penultimate match against Apollon Kalamarias.
-After the game of last matchday against OFI, there was a beautiful title fiesta.

-For the first round of the UEFA Champions League, AEK were drawn against the powerful Monaco of Arsène Wenger.
+For the first round of the UEFA Champions League, AEK were drawn against Monaco of Arsène Wenger.
 In the first match at Stade Louis II, lined up without Manolas, AEK appeared frivolous, unprepared and disjointed, as they were vulnerable in their defensive line, problematic in the midfield and the offense was not particularly threatening.
 The French created a flurry of chances, but got the win thanks to an own goal by Vlachos.
 In the rematch of Nikos Goumas Stadium, AEK were not bold and quickly found themselves back in the score with a goal by Djorkaeff, but managed to equalize early enough with Slišković, but without becoming particularly threatening.
-Afterwards, the fatigue and in general the bad condition of some of their players, as well as the superiority of their opponent, did not allow her to achieve anything special and they were inevitably eliminated.
-Arsène Wenger, who in the previous season had been eliminated by Olympiacos with two draws, admitted that AEK was a more technical team than the red and whites, but with the difference that the latter had played stronger in the match between them.
+Afterwards, the fatigue and in general the bad condition of some of their players, as well as the superiority of their opponent did not allow them to claim anything from the game and they were eliminated.
+Wenger, who in the previous season had been eliminated by Olympiacos with two draws, admitted that AEK were a more technical team than the red and whites, but the latter had played stronger in the match between them.